-In an effort to continue educating and informing our community about mosquitoes and WNV, the District hosted a Fight the Bite Calendar Page Contest for Sacramento and Yolo county students in grades K-12.
-Students were asked to create a calendar page encouraging the audience to practice one or all of the District D's of Mosquito Prevention.
-Twelve winners were selected from 1668 entries and were announced during Mosquito Awareness Week.
+In an effort to continue educating and informing our community about mosquitoes and WNV, the District hosted a Fight the Bite Contest for Sacramento and Yolo county students in grades K-12.
+Students were asked to create artwork encouraging the audience to practice one or all of the District D's of Mosquito Prevention.
+Twelve winners were selected from 1,909 entries and were announced during Mosquito Awareness Week.
 Individual winners and their schools received a cash prize for educational materials.
 Winning artwork was featured on social media, displayed on the District website and used for advertising purposes.
 In addition, each school received framed artwork for display and to showcase their winners.